lajawi/unity-webgl-templates/README.md

 ## Usage

 Install the package according to the [installation instructions](#installation).
-Once installed, you can select the desired WebGL Templates in the Player settings.
+Once installed, the templates should automatically be added to your Assets folder, then you can select the desired WebGL Templates in the Player settings.

+Upon updating the package, you might be asked to update the previously imported assets.
+This will override all files that are being reimported, but not delete any which were deleted from one version to the next.

 ## Installation